lguibr/commitai/README.md

 *   `-m <model_name>`, `--model <model_name>`:
     *   Specifies which AI model to use.
     *   Specifies which AI model to use.
-    *   Defaults to `gemini-3-flash-preview`.
+    *   Defaults to `gemini-flash-latest`.
     *   Ensure the corresponding API key environment variable is set.
     *   Examples:
-        *   `commitai -m gemini-3-pro-preview "Use Google's Gemini 3 Pro"`
+        *   `commitai -m gemini-pro-latest "Use Google's Gemini Pro Latest"`
         *   `commitai -m gpt-4 "Use OpenAI's GPT-4"`
         *   `commitai -m claude-3-opus "Use Anthropic's Claude 3 Opus"`